fsmosca/chess-artist/README.txt

 42. f4 {+5.44} f5 {+5.88} 43.
 Kc1 {+6.72} Rd2 {+6.17}
 44. Qa7 {+6.90} {[WhiteAveError=0.34, BlackAveError=0.21] [ratingDiff=30]} 1-0

-2. Epd analysis, annotate epd with acd, acs, bm, ce and Ae op codes
+2. Epd analysis, annotate epd with acd, acs, bm, ce and Ae opcodes

 a.
 Command line
 chess-artist -infile a.epd -outfile out_a.epd -eng Branfish.exe -engoptions "Hash value 128, Threads value 1" -movetime 10000 -eval search

 b.
 Command line interpretation
--enghash 128: The main memory size in MB used by the uci engine, also call Hash in uci engines.
+-engoptions "Hash value 128, Threads value 1": The main memory size in Hash value is in MB used by the uci engine.
+Threads value 1
--engthreads 1: The number of threads used by the uci engine, also called Threads in uci engines.
+    means the engine will only 1 thread.
 -eval search: Will use use the engine to search the position. -eval static, will only use the static eval of the engine.
+Only stockfish engine is supported, usig its eval command.

 c.
 An example epd line in an epd file r1bk1b1r/ppp2ppp/2p5/4Pn2/8/5N2/PPP2PPP/RNB2RK1 w - -